panoptesDev/panoptis-program-library/token/js/README.md

 ### Select a Network

-The client connects to a local Safecoin cluster by default.
+The client connects to a local Solcoin cluster by default.

 To enable on-chain program logs, set the `RUST_LOG` environment variable: